 FOOD AND DINING

-Chefs from Luma on Park and Prato in Winter Park (five miles north of Orlando), and K Restaurant (Orlando) are James Beard Foundation ‘Best Chef’ semi-finalists.
+Chefs from Prato in Winter Park (five miles north of Orlando), and K Restaurant (Orlando) are James Beard Foundation ‘Best Chef’ semi-finalists.
 They and others on this list of recommended farm-to-table dining spots pledge to stick to local ingredients.

 Farmer’s markets offer locally grown fruits and vegetables plus hard-to-find items such as orange blossom honey harvested at Dansk Farm in Winter Haven.
 The Orlando Farmers Market offers a downtown date-night ambiance, with a paddleboat cruise around Lake Eola among several varieties of swans.